msobanjo/courseware/topics/terraform/modules/variables/README.md

 #### Providing values through the terminal

-Create a new directory like `terraform-variables-aws-using-cli-continuation`.
+Create a new directory like `terraform-variables-aws-using-cli-continuation`

 Copy the `main.tf`, `variables.tf` files into the directory.